 THINK THROUGH WHO WILL BE INTRODUCING YOUR SPEAKER.

 If a custom video isn’t an option for the speaker you are introducing due to budget limitations or style preferences, choosing and coaching the right individual within your organization is the next important decision.
 While the CEO or Board President is frequently the go-to or obvious choice, he/she may not always be the best choice.

 Here are two things to consider when thinking through who will be introducing your speaker:

 - Make It Personal: If possible, find someone with a personal connection to the speaker.
 Whether they are from the same town, share an alma mater, or have the same type of dog, it’s a nice touch.
 If there aren’t any similarities like that, the introducer should still find a way to personalize the relationship—even if it’s just mentioning another time the saw the speaker present or how much they have enjoyed the speaker’s work (whether that means their reading published works, watching their show, or even just seeing a previous speech).

 - Confidence & Stage Presence: Public speaking isn’t everyone’s strength, so pick someone who enjoys it and will feel comfortable making eye contact with the audience.

-Once you’ve picked the perfect person to introduce your keynote speaker, here is an easy checklist of the most important things to do and the most important things not to do for you to keep in mind and share with the person who will be making the speaker introduction.
+Once you’ve picked the perfect person to introduce your keynote speaker and their keynote speech, here is an easy checklist of the most important things to do and the most important things not to do for you to keep in mind and share with the person who will be making the speaker introduction.

 Speaker Introduction DO's & DONT's Checklist: